palkeshpatel/laravel-vue-admin/SECURITY.md

 ## Supported Versions

-We provide security updates for the latest version of GuacPanel.
+We provide security updates for the latest version of Laravel Admin.
 Please ensure you're using the most recent release.

 ## Security Best Practices

-When using GuacPanel, please:
+When using Laravel Admin, please:

 - Keep all dependencies up to date
 - Use strong passwords and enable 2FA